KDAB/cxx-qt/book/src/bridge/extern_rustqt.md

 - `NOTIFY` or `NOTIFY = my_on_changed`
   - Specifies that the property should emit a notify signal on change, with optional user defined signal name
 - `CONSTANT`
-  - Specifies that the property should be constant (implication is that the getter returns the same value every time for that particular instance, but this is not yet enforced)
+  - Specifies that the property should be constant (implication is that the getter returns the same value every time for that particular instance)
-  - __`CONSTANT` is not available for QProperties which use `WRITE` or `NOTIFY` and will not compile__
+  - __`CONSTANT` is not available for properties which use `WRITE` or `NOTIFY` and will not compile__
 - `REQUIRED`
   - Specifies that the property must be set by a user of the class, useful in QML as the class cannot be instantiated unless the property has been set
 - `FINAL`